Researchers are keen to discover the next generation of materials that can catalyze a transformation in renewable energy harvesting and storage.

 One potential material appears to be metal-organic frameworks.
 Researchers have used these tiny, ultra-thin, flexible, super-porous crystalline structures to do everything from trapping and converting carbon into fuels to storing hydrogen and other gases.
 Their major disadvantage has been their lack of conductivity.

-USC Researchers, metal-organic frameworks are capable of conducting electricity in the same manner as metals do.
+Currently, according to USC Researchers, metal-organic frameworks are capable of conducting electricity in the same manner as metals do.

 This paves the way for metal organic-frameworks to soon be able to efficiently store renewable energy at a very large, almost unimaginable scale.